ashu-tosh-kumar/todo_notifier/README.md

 More often than not, we put some TODO items in code and forget about them.
 Sometimes, we think of coming back to a TODO item by some date but miss it being too busy with some other development.

 TODO Notifier aims to solve this problem.
-It parses through any project, collects all the todo items, generates automated summaries and send automated reminders about them *[Upcoming feature]*.
+It parses through any project, collects all the todo items, generates automated summaries and send automated reminders about them.

 Recommended format to write TODO items**